comparison

 Best for: plantar fasciitis; walking; standing all day

-Women's's New Balance 990v6 is a strong option for plantar fasciitis if you need better cushioning and support for walking.
+Women's New Balance 990v6 is a strong option for plantar fasciitis if you need better cushioning and support for walking.

 • Strong arch support